“The more that you read, the more things you will know. The more that you learn, the more places you will go.” – Dr Seuss

 The teaching of reading at Mersey Park Primary School

 The school uses synthetic phonics to teach reading.
-Daily phonics/spelling sessions follow a very structured format.
+Small group daily phonics/spelling sessions follow a very structured format.
 Children are also taught to read and spell words from the National Curriculum and are tested on these each week.
+Phonics and spelling are revisited to embed learning.

-Guided reading is used throughout the school as a key teaching strategy.
+Guided reading is used throughout the school, beginning in Foundation Stage, as a key teaching strategy.
 Teachers and Teaching Assistants will work with each guided reading group throughout the week.
 Within these sessions there are lots of opportunities for discussions about the book and key skills are taught such as predicting and summarising.

 ‘Oxford Reading Tree’ scheme materials are used for both guided reading and independent sessions.
 We are extremely well resourced in this scheme allowing children to access: Floppy’s Phonics, Traditional Tales, Snapdragons, Fireflies and Glow-worms.
-As the children progress in their reading these ORT texts are then supplemented by a broader range of graded reading materials and with carefully chosen high quality novels.
+As the children progress in their reading these ORT texts are then supplemented by a broader range of graded reading materials and with carefully chosen high quality novels, including classic novels such as Peter Pan, The Railway Children and Alice in Wonderland.
 These more challenging texts help our children to experience a range of genres and writing styles.
 They provide different sentence structures, vocabulary, layouts and contexts and help our children to experience a wealth of texts and begin to form opinions and preferences in literature.

-Texts are chosen from the school’s graded reading scheme and are at the instructional level for each child.
-The school actively promotes the support of parents in this process by hearing their child read each evening and recording this in the home-school record.
+Some children receive additional individual reading.
+These texts are chosen from the school’s graded reading scheme and are at the instructional level for each child.
+The school actively promotes the support of parents in this process by hearing their child read regularly and recording this in the home-school record.
+Reading interventions such as SRP and Project X Code are used to provide extra support in reading.

 Teachers set reading tasks for pupils that require them to read without teacher support.
-Some of these tasks might require a written response.
+Some of these tasks require a written response.
 These comprehension activities check for understanding of texts and prepare children for future reading tests.
+They also help them to develop key reading skills such as predicting, sequencing and summarising.

 Whole Class Text